Automorphisms of the k-curve graph: Abstract

 \section{Abstract}

 Given a natural number $k$ and an orientable surface $S$ of finite type, define the \textit{k-curve graph} to be the graph with vertices corresponding to isotopy classes of essential simple closed curves on $S$ and with edges corresponding to pairs of such curves admitting representatives that intersect at most $k$ times.
 We prove that the automorphism group of the $k$-curve graph of a surface $S$ is isomorphic to the extended mapping class group for all $k$ satisfying $k \leq |\chi(S)|- 512$.
-We prove the same result for the so-called \textit{systolic complex}, a variant of the curve graph whose complete subgraphs encode the intersection patterns for any collection of systoles with respect to a hyperbolic metric.
+We prove the same result for the so-called \textit{systolic complex}, a variant of the curve graph with many complete subgraphs coming from interesting collections of systoles with respect to a hyperbolic metric.
 This resolves a conjecture of Schmutz Schaller.